amaryanov/amaryanov.github.io/_posts/2015-11-28-how-to-create-blog-for-free-without-ads-in-5-min.md

 After you have found suitable theme on GitHub just fork theme into repository with name "**USERNAME**.github.io":
 ![Fork Repository]({{site.img_for_posts}}{{page.path}}/fork.png)

 You are almost done!
 Now you should be able to access your site at **USERNAME**.github.io.
 You should see some example content that author of theme wrote for you.
-Posts of your blog will should be saved at **_posts** directory.
-Go to this directory and you should find example content.
-You can delete it and begin to write your own ;) Just give proper names for your files in **_posts** folder. [date]-[dashed-title].md.
+Posts of your blog should be saved at **_posts** directory.
+Go to this directory and you should find example content in it.
+You can delete them and begin to write your own posts in this directory ;) Just give proper names for your files in **_posts** folder. [date]-[dashed-title].md.
 The syntax of posts is [Markdown](https://en.wikipedia.org/wiki/Markdown).

 ##### Use your domain